heutelbeck/sapl-rust/research/embedded-pdp-demo/README.md

 # Demo embedded-pdp

 This application is a minimal example of how the crate embedded-pdp can be used.
-The application uses the Crate embedded-pdp for the SAPL functionalities.
-A pdp instance is created in main() and passed as a parameter to the two functions decide() and decide-once().
-The decide-once() method is synchronous and returns a single result.
-The decide() method is a stream.
-This method returns an update as soon as the pdp's decision changes.
+The application uses the crate embedded-pdp for the SAPL functionalities.

+A pdp instance is created in `main()` and passed as a parameter to the two functions `decide()` and `decide-once()`.
+The `decide-once()` method is synchronous and prints the result it gets from the `pdp.decide_once()` function.
+The `decide()` method consumes a stream from the pdp instance and print every update as soon as the pdp decision changes.

 > [!NOTE]
 > It is best to clone the entire repository, then this application can be started without having to change any paths.